A-R-Hariri/Historic_Crypto_Modern/README.md

-This is a maintained fork of Historic-Crypto by David Woroniuk (https://github.com/David-Woroniuk/Historic_Crypto).
+This is a maintained fork of Historic-Crypto by: David Woroniuk (https://github.com/David-Woroniuk/Historic_Crypto).

 # Historic Crypto